Yitzhak Sadeh: Literary career

 When the war of independence ended in 1949 and the Palmach was dismantled, Sadeh left military service.
 He wrote essays, stories, and plays.
 The book Misaviv Lamedura (Around the Bonfire) includes a collection of articles he wrote under the pen name Y. Noded (Y. Wanderer).

 Sports activism

 Sadeh was a promoter and educator of Jewish sport.
 When in Russia he participated in wrestling meets and became the wrestling champion of St. Petersburg.
 As an active sportsperson he recognized physical education as having important cultural and educational values.
-As a member of the Hapoel (The Worker) board he set policies and established guidelines and created the Hapoel motto, Alafim lo Alufim (Thousands not Champions).
-Thousands of sports people and soldiers now take part in the Mount Tavor Race, devoted to the Sadeh's ideals.
+As a member of the Hapoel ('The Worker') board he set policies and established guidelines and created the Hapoel motto, Alafim lo Alufim ('Thousands not champions').
+Thousands of sportspeople and soldiers now take part in the Mount Tabor Race, devoted to Sadeh's ideals.